scipy-conference/scipy_proceedings/papers/christian_mcdaniel/neuro_analy_pipeline_scipy2019.rst

 This subsection discusses the various softwares and commands used to preprocess the multimodal MRI data.
 The bash script :code:`setup` should help with getting the necessary dependencies installed [8]_.
 The script was written for setting up a Google cloud virtual machine, and assumes the data and pipeline files are already stored in a Google cloud bucket.

 The standard software for preprocessing anatomical MRI (aMRI [1]_) data is Freesurfer [9]_.
-Freesurfer is an actively developed software with responsive technical support and rich forums.
-The software is dense and the documentation is lacking in some areas, so training may still be helpful, although not available in our case.
+Although an actively developed software with responsive technical support and rich forums, receiving training for Freesurfer may still be helpful.
 The :code:`recon-all` command performs all the steps needed for standard aMRI preprocessing, including motion correction, registration to a common coordinate space using the Talairach atlas by default, intensity correction and thresholding, skull-stripping, region segmentation, surface tessellation and reconstruction, statistical compilation, etc.

 The entire process takes around 15 or more hours per image.
 Support for GPU-enabled processing was stopped years ago, and the :code:`-openmp <num_cores>` command, which allows parallel processing across the designated number of cores, may only reduce the processing time to around 8-10 hours per image [10]_.
 We found that running parallel single-core CPU processes worked the best, especially when many processing cores are available.
 For this we employed a Google Cloud Platform virtual machine and utilized the python module :code:`joblib.Parallel` to run many single-core processes in parallel.
 For segmentation, the Deskian/Killiany atlas is used, resulting in around 115 volume segmentations per image, to be used as the nodes for the graph.